gauravbhand1611/oms-documentation/documents/learn-shopify/shopify-integration/products/products-shopify-webhooks.md

 ---
 description: >-
-  Discover streamlined processes for product creation and deletion using Shopify Webhooks.
+  Learn processes for product creation and deletion using Shopify Webhooks.
 ---